youssefheshamm/fastapi_app/README.md

-# 🚀 FastAPI Utility App
+# FastAPI Mini Project 🚀

-A simple FastAPI project that provides two main functionalities:

-- 🔢 **Addition**: Add two numbers
-- 🔁 **Palindrome Checker**: Check if a word is a palindrome
+This is a simple FastAPI-based backend project that includes multiple endpoints.
+The application supports arithmetic operations, palindrome checking, and task management via in-memory storage.

 ---